-Following the success and expertise within WHRI in running postgraduate programmes , we will be offering the PGCert/PGDip/ MSc in Genomic Medicine as full time taught programme in house.
+Following the success and expertise within WHRI in running postgraduate distance-learning programmes, we will be offering the PGCert/PGDip/MSc in Genomic Medicine as part time by distance learning.

 The curriculum and its assessment quality standards will be monitored to ensure students achieve the appropriate standard required for a QMUL award.
-With the infrastructure investment by QMUL, the new technologies (e.g. QMPlus, Eco360) which allows them to discuss and exchange ideas, share knowledge as well as to review the lecture sessions in their own time and at their own pace.
+For distance learning studies, students will have comprehensive study materials provided online, but will require access to the appropriate software to view lectures through the internet.
+With the recent infrastructure investment by QMUL, the new technologies (e.g. QMPlus, Eco360) which allows them to discuss and exchange ideas, share knowledge as well as to review the lecture sessions in their own time and at their own pace.